Panasonic S1R vs Ricoh WG-60

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the S1R is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).

-The Ricoh WG-60 has an intervalometer built-in.
+The Panasonic S1R and the Ricoh WG-60 both have an intervalometer built-in.
 This enables the photographer to capture time lapse sequences, such as flower blooming, a sunset or moon rise, without purchasing an external camera trigger and related software.

 The S1R writes its imaging data to SDHC or XQD cards, while the WG-60 uses SDXC cards.
 The S1R features dual card slots, which can be very useful in case a memory card fails.
 In contrast, the WG-60 only has one slot.
 The S1R supports UHS-II cards (on both slots), while the WG-60 cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Panasonic Lumix DC-S1R and Ricoh WG-60 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 |16.||Sony A99 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||Y|